The Hearts for Homes Team

 Brett Walford

-Brett is currently the President of Fisher59 Properties here in Denton.
+Brett is currently serving as President of the Board at Hearts for Homes and is the President of Fisher59 Properties here in Denton.
 He brings to Hearts for Homes 10 years of experience in the US armed forces as an officer in the Army National Guard as well as 30 years of engineering in industry with multiple companies.
 Brett & his wife, Julie, moved to the Denton area in 1996 and currently live in Corinth, TX where they have been residents since 2007.
 Brett also serves as the chairman of the board at Fisher59, a local Denton business and is active at St Marks Catholic Church in Argyle.
 Hearts for Homes is a great local charity and Brett wants to help it thrive in our North Texas community.
 Brett and Julie have four children and two grandchildren.
 Two of their children live in Denton, one lives in Nashville, and one attends Texas A&M University.

 Advisory Board